City Sustainability Actions

 - 2000 Cupertino General Plan includes an Environmental Resources/Sustainability Section, with policies that call for resource conservatation, energy efficiency, alternative transportation planning, green building and wildlife and vegetative management.

-- City Council’s 2008/2009 Work Plan prioritizes the creation of Green Building Standards and a Zero Waste Policy.
+- City Council adopted a Green Building Ordinance and a Zero Waste Policy.

 - Experts from Southern California-based Global Green, the nonprofit American arm of Green Cross International (GCI), inventoried Cupertino’s codes, policies and programs regarding green building and sustainability in 2007.